Software metric: Limitations

 As software development is a complex process, with high variance on both methodologies and objectives, it is difficult to define or measure software qualities and quantities and to determine a valid and concurrent measurement metric, especially when making such a prediction prior to the detail design.
 Another source of difficulty and debate is in determining which metrics matter, and what they mean.

+Researchers argue that commonly used software metrics, promoted frequently in academic research, are not practically useful for software professionals' decision-making.
 The practical utility of software measurements has therefore been limited to the following domains: